dustinpfister/blog_posts/_posts/js-function.md

 Here I defined a function via a function expression and I assigned that function to a variable called func.
 I can then call that function and the string hello world is returned.
 This is the basic idea of what is accomplished with many functions, you call it and some kind of product is returned.
 This might be a silly pointless example, but we will be progressing on to some real examples later on in this post that also return a product when called with the return keyword, but also by another way of interest in javaScript.

-### 1.2 - Function Arguments
+### 1.2 - Function Arguments AKA independent variables

-A function can be passed one or more arguments, these argument values are then local to the body of the function when it comes to scope, and they are typically used in the process of creating and returning a value of some kind.
+A function can be passed one or more arguments, or in other worlds independent variables, these argument values are then local to the body of the function when it comes to scope, and they are typically used in the process of creating and returning a value of some kind.
+However they differ from any additional variables that may be defined inside or outside of the body of the function.

 ```js
 var func = function (a, b) {